rihanyawar/Data_Science_Tutorial/Projects/Diabetes Prediction/README.md

-# Heart Disease Prediction
+# Diabetes Prediction

-This project is a machine learning-based web application that predicts the likelihood of heart disease using patient clinical data.
-The application is developed with Streamlit and provides real-time predictions through an interactive user interface.
+This project is a machine learning-based web application that predicts whether a patient is likely to have diabetes based on clinical health data.
+The application is developed using Streamlit and provides real-time predictions through a simple user interface.

 ## Technologies Used